freeCodeCamp/guide/src/pages/articles/certificates/adding-a-default-option-in-switch-statements/index.md

 ---
-title: Adding A Default Option In Switch Statements
+title: Adding a Default Option In Switch Statements
 ---
 In a `switch` statement you may not be able to specify all possible values as `case` statements.
 Instead, you can add the `default` statement which will be executed if no matching `case` statements are found.
 Think of it like the final `else` statement in an `if/else` chain.